Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 However, before departing Bodo, a final discovery lays in wait.
 Discover one more of the Artscape Nordland sculptures at the marina pier near the centre of Bodo.
 The sculpture consists of seven pieces of perforated granite rocks.

-Unfortunately, our timing was tight with the ferry departure so we missed this one but hope you get to enjoy it.
+Unfortunately, our timing was tight with the ferry departure, so we missed this one, but we hope you get to enjoy it.

 Saltstraumen-bridge